-- 10. Continue to draw suction on the filter until there is no water left in the funnel and there is no excess water on top of the filter. - 11.
-Remove top of filter funnel, release suction using the release valve on the hand pump. - 12.
+- 11. Continue to draw suction on the filter until there is no water left in the funnel and there is no excess water on top of the filter. - 12.
+Remove top of filter funnel, release suction using the release valve on the hand pump. - 13.
 Carefully remove the filter from the stem using filter forceps (forceps with flat ends).
 Take care not to touch the filter with your fingers. - a.
 Fold filter in half and place on a clean square of aluminum foil (~4x4").
-Fold foil securely around the filter to form a packet. - b.
-Label foil packet with adhesive sample label $(1 \times 2^{5}/8^{n})$ (Figure 4). - 13.
+Alternatively, you may find if it easier to place the non-folded filter on the foil and then fold the foil and filter in one movement (To make this easier, pre-crease a foil sheet and fold the filter while closing the foil around it).
+Use caution when transferring an unfolded filter, to not lose any of the sample on the filter or you will need to resample. - b.
+Fold foil securely around the filter to form a packet. - c.
+Label foil packet with adhesive sample label $(1 \times 2^{5}/8'')$ (Figure 4). - 14.
+Rinse funnel with DI and wipe filter forceps with kimwipes. - 15.
 Repeat above steps until you have 2 replicate filters from the same sample. - a.
-Two (2) C, N POM isotope filters - 14.
+Two (2) 13C, 15N POM isotope filters - 16.
 Place all foil packets from one site inside a resealable bag.
-Using a permanent marker, label the outside of the resealable bag with Domain, Site, Date, and the "lab type" ( $^{13}$ C/ $^{15}$ N). - a.
+Using a permanent marker, label the outside of the resealable bag with Domain, Site, Date, and the "lab type" (13C/15N). - a.
 Place all filters in a -20°C freezer until shipping.